DevMadhup/Wanderlust-Mega-Project/README.md

 > [!Note]
 > This project will be implemented on North California region (us-west-1).

-- <b>Create 1 virtual Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install jenkins on it.</b>
+- <b>Create 1 Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install jenkins on it.</b>
 #
 - <b id="Jenkins-worker">Setup jenkins worker node</b>
   - Create a new EC2 instance with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it